Everyone’s asking about eBikes:

 3. Your local bike store will help find the best eBike for you!

 I am happiest when I’m toodling about town, riding with friends, and exploring new trails.
 I didn’t plan to get an eBike until I was ready – thinking that would be years away!
 When I injured my foot I used an eBike and planned to sell it afterwards — but soon found out — an eBike is Fun!
-I can go further, higher and faster, am able to ride mountain trails that were previously too long or too steep, zip up the hills of West Vancouver with ease, and go longer distances on flat dyke trails.
+I can go further and faster, am able to ride mountain trails that were previously too long or too steep, zip up the hills of West Vancouver with ease, and go longer distances on flat dyke trails.
 The eBike opened up so many exciting possibilities for me.

 People ask if there is enough exercise?
 Absolutely! eBikes are peddle assist – you are pedalling and moving.
 Exercise is the best thing we can do for our health and studies show that eBikes are having an impact on heart disease, diabetes, cancer and depression by getting more people cycling more often.
 People with disabilities, health problems, or seniors can keep on riding – it’s a great equalizer.
 An eBike adds a fun factor to exercise – biking for lunch, shopping or being out with friends.
 Blog reader James writes: “We are very keen cyclists, and have just gone over to eBikes.
-The eBikes are a gift to the older riders, and we are now able to enjoy our very steep countryside as we had not for the last 10 years.”
+The eBikes are a gift to us, and we are now able to enjoy our very steep countryside as we had not for the last 10 years.”
 In his recent Vancouver Sun article, Kevin Griffin writes, “As the number of cyclists riding bicycles for commuting and recreation continues to increase, the kind of bikes they are using is also changing.
 More people than ever are riding electric bicycles.”
 A recent study in Europe states that eBike riders actually get more exercise than regular cyclists!
 And one more confirming article states, “eBikes provide intense exercise, but it doesn’t feel like a workout.”

 eBikes are not just for people who ‘need them’.
 You can find riders of all ages riding all types of terrain.
 It’s an eRevolution and there are eBikes for every type of rider from mountain bikes to cargo bikes and commuter bikes.
 The newer bikes are lighter, smoother, faster, ‘cooler’ and eBike technology is changing fast.
 On a recent trip to the Dolomites we found that 90% of the riders were on eBikes, including kids.